 Times have changed and so have the issues we work on.
 But the solutions are often the same.
 It still takes a group of people, working together, to protect the natural world they care about.

 And while we’re still holding our governments to account and shining a light on irresponsible polluters and developers, the debate is no longer about industry versus the environment (if it ever was).
 It’s about investing in the future with clean energy, efficient technology, responsible businesses, and smarter, more sustainable homes and lifestyles.
 It’s about doing the right thing so the next generation of Victorians can enjoy the same beautiful natural environment and quality of life that we do today.
-Read more about our vision for the future.

 We’ve had many successes over the years, continuing to confront the big environmental challenges that Victoria faces.
 But we’ve never forgotten our roots.
-The Little Desert national park still stands today and is one of Victoria’s truly special places.
+The Little Desert National Park still stands today and is one of Victoria’s truly special places.
 It’s home to more than 600 species of native plants, 140 species of birds, 19 native mammals and 24 reptiles.